 When it comes to ending the abuse of alcohol, prevention is always preferable to trying to solve the problem after it starts.
 But even though this problem has affected college students for several decades, many schools are still struggling to find a solution.
 Plus, although many colleges and universities have clear policies about underage drinking and alcohol use on campus, many of them are lenient in enforcing those rules.
 They may fear conflict with alumni and boosters who support long-standing traditions that often include drinking.
 They may resist approaches that involve too much policing of students.
 Or they may not have people with the expertise to get local business owners and community leaders on board with new or existing prevention measures.

 Better enforcement of existing laws and policies has been shown to change student behavior.
 But college students can and should take responsibility for their own actions and well-being.
 Here's how to drink responsibly and avoid the problems that come with abusing alcohol:

 - Understand your limitations.
 Have you ever lost control when consuming alcohol?
 Do you know how much you can handle before getting to that point?
 Everyone's body is different.
-It's crucial that you know how your own body reacts to certain amounts of alcohol.
-If you don't have a firm understanding of how much you can drink without suffering ill effects, experiment at home first (in the presence of a sober and responsible adult).
+You must know how your body reacts to certain amounts of alcohol.
+If you don't understand how much you can drink without suffering ill effects, experiment at home first (in the presence of a sober and responsible adult).
 Then, when you go out, always drink under your limit.

 - Enlist a buddy and plan ahead.
 Arrange to have a designated driver, a cab, or some other way of getting home before you go out to drink.
 And always take a friend along who will stay sober and keep careful watch over you and your drinks.
 Make sure your friend knows your limit and won't let you go over it.
 In addition, while you're still sober, make sure your friend knows what you're willing or not willing to do, especially when it comes to hooking up with other people.